Van Jefferson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Recent Performances

-- In last week's outing against the Vikings, Jefferson was targeted six times, picking up six yards on one reception.
+- In last week's game against the Vikings, Jefferson was targeted six times and recorded one catch for six yards.

-- Jefferson has caught five passes (11 targets) for 87 yards (29.0 per game) with one TD over his last three games.
+- Jefferson has five receptions (on 11 targets) for 87 yards and one touchdown over his last three games, averaging 29.0 yards per game.

 Jefferson's Los Angeles Teammates